barrettinfotech/trumpet-rep-sheets/lesson-notes/enzob.md

 ## Lesson Notes

+## week 12

+Great work on Haydn.
+Read your sticky notes. in general many notes too sharp and many ends of phrases and quarter notes are a bit too short. pace yourself to high Bb

 #### the formatting worked—but bumped me to a different part of the page. but no problem.&#x20;

 Enzo, I am impressed with this new interface.
 Thanks for making this spiffy!